• Skip to primary navigation

 Tools and supplies needed to make this beautiful front yard flower container:

-First, let’s share the list of supplies and tools we used.
+First, let’s share the list of supplies and tools (Affiliate Link) we used.

 One terra cotta pot is about 27 or 28 inches tall. - we purchased it at Floral & Hardy of Skippack, PA

-Quart size exterior paint in red.
-We made sure it had a primer in it as well as being mold resistant.
-We picked the top of the line to protect the container through the extreme weather.
+We used quart-size exterior paint in red.
+We made sure it had a primer and was mold-resistant.
+We picked the top-of-the-line product to protect the container through extreme weather.

 Paintbrush thick one that can handle the thick paint.